MaximMonin/rails/README.md

 Includes Auth, registration, internalization, chatting rooms and my file's upload/management
 Everywhere 3 languages supported (english, russian, ukranian)

-ActionCable used for chat rooms with combination of vue.js frontend
+ActionCable and broadcasting used for chat rooms with combination of vue.js frontend
 ActiveStorage with immediate uploads used for user avatars
 DropZone, Carrierwave used for mass files uploads and image processing
 ActiveJob and Sidekiq used for video processing
+Redis Caching used in User files controller

-Many integration and system tests included with Minitest, capybara and Selenium
+Many integration and system tests included with Minitest, Capybara and Selenium

 ## Installation